All Episodes

 That's how we achieve peace and tranquility.

-And of course, he was treated with profound respect by media.
+And, of course, he was treated with profound respect by media.

-There is a reason why uh these guys feel emboldened to come to our country, even though the United Nations is technically sovereign territory.
+There is a reason why these guys feel emboldened to come to our country, even though the United Nations is technically sovereign territory.

-Uh it's still our soil, it's in New York City.
+It's in New York City.

-There's a reason why these guys feel comfortable and even emboldened coming here saying these things, and I'm not gonna pull any punches, it's because they're just echoing the president's enemies in this country, be they the American left, uh, some members of the Democratic Party, uh, and all of the Democrat left wing blogosphere, many university uh professors had their sentiments echoed today by Hugo Chavez.
+It's because they're just echoing the president's enemies in this country, be they the American left, some members of the Democratic Party, and all of the Democrat left-wing blogosphere.

 We have one more sound bite, again with a female translator.

-preserve the current pattern of domination, exploitation and pillage of the peoples of the world.
+Preserve the current pattern of domination, exploitation, and pillage of the peoples of the world.

-an Alfred Hitchcock movie could use it as a scenario.
+An Alfred Hitchcock movie could use it as a scenario.

-I would even propose a title.
+I would even support the title.

 I mean, I'm sorry.

-The more people hear about this, all this is going to do is rally people to the president.
+Folks, the more people hear about this, all this is going to do is rally people to the president.

-Uh but make no mistake about it, folks.
+But make no mistake about it, folks.

 This event today and Mahmoud Ahmadinejad last night preceded by the stage being set for them to feel comfortable doing all of this and saying these things by the Democrats in this country, the American left, and their kook blogosphere base.